elenderg/PAL-1000/instruções de compilação.md

 `To transmogrify a fragment (exit):`
-`Find another fragment given the fragment and the finalize tag.` `If the other fragment is nil, abort with "Internal error - transmogrify a fragment (exit)"; exit.` `Attach $E9 and the other fragment's address to the fragment.  \ jmp the destination's address`
+`Find another fragment given the fragment and the finalize tag.` `If the other fragment is nil, abort with "_Internal error - transmogrify a fragment (exit)"; exit.` `Attach $E9 and the other fragment's address to the fragment.  \ jmp the destination's address`

 `To transmogrify a fragment (increment):`
-`If the fragment's variable is nil, abort with "Internal error - transmogrify a fragment (increment)"; exit.` `If the fragment's variable's kind is not "scratch", abort with "Internal error 2 - transmogrify a fragment (increment)"; exit.`
+`If the fragment's variable is nil, abort with "_Internal error - transmogrify a fragment (increment)"; exit.` `If the fragment's variable's kind is not "_scratch", abort with "_Internal error 2 - transmogrify a fragment (increment)"; exit.`
 `Attach $8185 and the fragment's variable's offset and the fragment's number to the fragment's code. \ add [ebp+the fragment's variable's offset],the fragment's number`

 `To transmogrify a fragment (jump false):`
-`Find another fragment given the fragment and the end if tag.` `If the other fragment is nil, abort with "Internal error - transmogrify a fragment (jump false)"; exit.` `Attach $83F800 to the fragment's code. \ cmp eax,0 ` `Attach $0F84 and the other fragment's address to the fragment.  \ je the destination's address`
+`Find another fragment given the fragment and the end if tag.` `If the other fragment is nil, abort with "_Internal error - transmogrify a fragment (jump false)"; exit.` `Attach $83F800 to the fragment's code. \ cmp eax,0 ` `Attach $0F84 and the other fragment's address to the fragment.  \ je the destination's address`